BiEchi/my-homepage/content/home/thoughts.md

 ---

 We have to learn the bitter lesson that building in how we think we think does not work in the long run.
-The two methods that seem to scale arbitrarily ... are learning and search.
+The two methods that seem to scale arbitrarily ... are **learning** and **search**.

 -- *Richard Sutton, [The Bitter Lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html), 2019*

+Learning: Use data to extract patterns.

+Search: Use computation to extract inferences.
+Optimization procedure that uses computation to make rational decisions.

 <!--**Interpretability**